Akshat-Jain/database-internals-notes/Part 2: Distributed Systems/Chapter 8 - Introduction and Overview.md

 **Need to Handle Failures**

-- In a long-running system, nodes might be done for maintenance.
+- In a long-running system, nodes might be down for maintenance.
 - Some distributed algorithms use heartbeat protocols and failure detectors to detect the state of the nodes.

 **Network Partitions and Partial Failures**